frederic-perez/AmE-dictionary/data/dictionary.md

 __layup__ _n_ :three::hammer: (layups)
 __laze about__ _idiom_ To relax or spend time idly; to do nothing or very little. _It’s a gorgeous day outside, so you kids get off your butts and quit lazing about!_
 __laziness__ _n_ :pencil2:
+__lazy-bones__ _idiom_ A particularly lazy or indolent person. _Come on, lazy-bones, you’ve spent half the day in bed.
+Time to get up and be productive!_
 __lbs.__ _abbr_ Plural abbreviation for the pound unit of mass._Sold in pkgs. of 3 lbs. or more._
 __LDS__ _abbr_ (LDS Church) :two: Latter-day Saint, an adherent of The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church.
 __leaching__ _v_ _Corrosive water leads to leaching of lead in some oñder homes where plumbing contains lead pipes or lead solder._